Ableytner/abllib/README.md

 * doesn't need to be killable

 Alternatively, you should use process-based processing if the parallel task:
-* is doing a lot of CPU-intensive calculations
+* is doing CPU-intensive calculations
 * needs to be killable

 The reason as to why CPU-intensive tasks in python should run in different processes is due to the [GIL](https://realpython.com/python-gil/) (global interpreter lock), which is further explained in the linked article.
 This effectively makes multiple threads run as fast as one thread if the bottleneck is the CPU.